 Estimation: I restrict myself to the most prominent social media and entertainment applications - Facebook, TikTok, Twitter, Reddit, YouTube, Instagram, and Snapchat - and denote every other application or off phone activity as the outside option.
-For these applications, I collect the average daily usage in the baseline period for each participant and cluster the participants according to k-means.
-I then estimate the model separately for each type.
-Since my model is likelihood-based, I estimate the parameters using maximum likelihood estimation.
+For these applications, I collect the average would bias the estimates of $\beta^{q(i)}$.